thanasistrisp/Project-Emiris/exercise1/README.md

 ### 4.4.1. `lsh`

+Better resutls are yielded with higher values of `L`, as each data point has a higher probability to lie in the same bucket as the query.
+However, adding more hash tables increases the memory footprint and the querying time as well, so anything ranging from $3$ to $7$ should be enough for satisfying results with distances less than $2 \cdot trueDist$.

+The value of parameter `k` determines the randomness of the hashed value that will be used for inserting elements inside the hash tables, but increasing this parameter over the range of $[4 - 10]$ doesn't necessarily improve the quality of the results.

 ### 4.4.2. `cube`

-Better results are achieved with higher values of `M`, `probes`, `R` and lower values of `k`.
+Better results are yielded with higher values of `M`, `probes`, `R` and lower values of `k`.
 Less probes are needed with lower `k` values as the buckets are exponentially smaller with more points in each bucket.
 For `M` candidates, the more are checked we have higher probability of finding the nearest neighbor(s), same for `R`. `M` should always be at least same as `N`, for better results (not so good in practice though) at least `2N`.

 ### 4.4.3. `cluster`